Malaysian Divers Scour River In Hunt For Missing Teen - UrduPoint

 As the hunt entered a fourth day Wednesday, a small team of divers searched a river running through the forest near the resort, AFP journalists at the scene said.

-A helicopter, almost 180 people from various government agencies, and sniffer dogs had already been deployed in the hunt for the girl.
+A helicopter, two drones, sniffer dogs and 214 people from various government agencies had already been deployed in the hunt for the girl.

+Che Zakaria Othman, deputy police chief of Negeri Sembilan state where the resort is located, said around 20 witnesses, including family members, had been interviewed.

+Forensics experts were also able to take fingerprints from the window panel of the girl's bedroom but did not say who they belonged to, he told reporters in the state capital Seremban.

 "In the morning, the window was open and she had disappeared," Quoirin said by phone from Venisy, in north-central France where he is the mayor.